 - Give our kids lots of free time.

 - Use the library and Netflix.
 From Fancy Nancy to the Chronicles of Narnia, from Star Wars to the Bible, we have fed our kids a steady diet of rich stories with interesting characters.
 Everyone from Han Solo to Harriet Tubman is apt to appear in their creations.
 I can take very little credit for this.
 It was mostly Rick’s doing.
 My only contribution was to pretend that we were in a fierce competition with the Goerkle family, fighting to see who could check out the most books from the library.
 Who are the Goerkles?
 Beats me, but their book requests get stacked right next to ours on the Reserved shelf and like us, they are Hard Core Library Patrons.
-Unbeknownst to them, they are getting.their.butts.kicked.
-Team Goetsch has come to town, baby!
+Unbeknownst to them, they are getting their butts kicked.